-This is a loaded one.
-It starts with becoming your own customer and experiencing the journey.
-Visit your website and your 3rd party classified sites.
+Put yourself in your customer's shoes.
+Where would you go to find your products?
+What would your search for?
+What would you click on? refining your sales process starts with becoming your own customer and experiencing their journey.
+Visit your website and classified sites such as Craigslist or eBay.
 Submit an online lead.
 Call the store.
 Are your call tracking numbers routing properly?
 Are all your social media links working as expected on your website?
 What is the auto-response you get once you submit the lead?
 How is it assigned in our CRM?
 Acting as the customer, do you understand what you should expect next?
-Is your online credit application secure and does it give the customer the confidence that their information will be secure?
-Document your process on the customer side of the journey and match it to your internal process.
-Remember, the customer wants to shop in a manner that is convenient for THEM, not what is best for YOU!
+Document your process on the customer side of the journey and update your internal process to make it even better.
+Remember, the customer will shop in a manner that is convenient for THEM, not what is best for YOU!

-Once again, become your own customer.
-Next time you drive to the store, pull off into a parking lot before you get there and grab a sheet of paper to take your notes.
-Drive up to the store and act as if it is your first time coming there.
-Attempt to park up front.
-As a customer, is it inviting?
-Is it clear where I should park or where I should go if I am looking for service?
-How does the inventory look?
-Is it clean and ready to go, or covered in dirt?
+Next time you drive to the dealership, imagine as if it is your first time coming there and take note of what is good and what could be updated.
+As a customer, is the outside of your dealership inviting?
+Is it clear where you should park or where to go for service?
+How do the vehicles look?
+Are they clean and ready to go, or have you missed a spot or two?
 How does your sales team respond and greet a customer when they walk into the store?
-Your customer is there for a reason and at this point, they have made 70% of the buying decision.
-It is up to you to get the deal done.
 Once greeted by the sales team, what happens next is important.
-We need to introduce ourselves and gather the names of the customers, but not in a robotic manner.
+We need to introduce ourselves and gather the key details but not in a robotic way or without seeming fake.
 Are we putting every lead into the CRM including the lead source?
 We can’t measure what we don’t collect and will never be able to understand our ROI of marketing if we don’t complete this for walk ups, just like internet and phone leads.
-Do you have a process as a GM or GSM to try and meet every customer that walks through the door?
-As a consumer, it makes a big difference and makes them feel that much more important.